Blockade (video game): Development

 Gremlin was a San Diego–based coin-op arcade manufacturer that started in 1970.

-Designer Lane Hauck, a physics and engineering graduate of UCLA and Cal State, purchased a Digital Equipment Corporation (DEC) PDP-8 computer to teach himself Assembly language.
+Designer Lane Hauck, a physics and engineering graduate of UCLA and Cal State, purchased a Digital Equipment Corporation (DEC) PDP-8 computer to teach himself assembly language.
 Hauck played games on the system such as Moo and began to grow interested in simplifying complex technology to make it more affordable.
 He soldered together twenty-five logic circuits to create a handheld device that could play Moo.
 He later made other small machines which could play games like Blackjack.

 At the time, Gremlin was in the market of Wall games, which were rectangular paintings and displayed one static picture, such as a series of lights turning on to simulate a game of baseball.
 No staff at Gremlin knew anything about microprocessors at the time, and when meeting at Gremlin's office, the staff met Hauck which led to him developing a Wall game for them called Fooswall that used microprocessors.

-Hauck felt it would be fun to explore a physics problem he referred to as the Drunk and the Lamppost, where the “drunk” starts out near the lamppost and can move in any direction, at random.
+Hauck felt that it would be fun to explore a physics problem he referred to as the Drunk and the Lamppost, where the drunk starts out near the lamppost and can move in any direction, at random.
 The problem involved predicting the direction the drunk will tend to move.
-To test out the problem visually, Hauck wrote a program in which the computer randomly picked either an up, down left or right direction to move an arrow.
-On a display screen, Hauck stated that "the thing flitted around a little bit and sure enough, as physics predicts, the thing stayed close to the lamppost."
-Growing bored with the project, he felt it would be more interesting if the drunk could not move to a square he visited before and made it so a square lit up and would remain illuminated even when moving the arrow to a new square and eventually get trapped.
-Hauck did not expect this result and it led to him developing a game where two players move and try to avoid hitting each other, creating a trailing maze behind them.
+To test out the problem visually, Hauck wrote a program in which the computer randomly picked either an up, down, left, or right direction to move an arrow.
+On a display screen, Hauck stated that "the thing flitted around a little bit and sure enough, as physics predicts, the thing stayed close to the lamppost".
+Growing bored with the project, he felt that it would be more interesting if the drunk could not move to a square he visited before and made it so a square lit up and would remain illuminated even when moving the arrow to a new square and eventually get trapped.
+Hauck did not expect this result, and it led to him developing a game where two players move and try to avoid hitting each other, creating a trailing maze behind them.
 Hauck commented that "It showed me that the video game is not only highly interactive for the player, but also for the designer.
 After awhile, the model is teaching you some things!"